diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 `To maximize the potential for partitioning-related optimizations, you should use mapValues() or flatMapValues() whenever you are not changing an element’s key.`

 #### Custom Partitioners
-While Spark’s HashPartitioner and RangePartitioner are well suited to many use cases, Spark also allows you to tune how an RDD is partitioned by providing a custom Partitioner object.
-This can help you further reduce communication by taking advantage of domain-specific knowledge.
+While Spark’s **HashPartitioner** and **RangePartitioner** are well suited to many use cases, Spark also allows you to tune how an RDD is partitioned by providing a custom Partitioner object. `This can help you further reduce communication by taking advantage of domain-specific knowledge`.

 For example, suppose we wanted to run the PageRank algorithm in the previous section on a set of web pages.
 Here each page’s ID (the key in our RDD) will be its URL.
 Using a simple hash function to do the partitioning, pages with similar URLs (e.g., http://www.cnn.com/WORLD and http://www.cnn.com/US) might be hashed to completely different nodes.
 However, we know that web pages within the same domain tend to link to each other a lot.
 Because PageRank needs to send a message from each page to each of its neighbors on each iteration, it helps to group these pages into the same partition.
 We can do this with a custom Partitioner that looks at just the domain name instead of the whole URL.

 To implement a custom partitioner, you need to subclass the `org.apache.spark.Partitioner` class and implement three methods:
 * numPartitions: Int, which returns the number of partitions you will create.
 * getPartition(key: Any): Int, which returns the partition ID (0 to numPartitions-1) for a given key.
 * equals(), the standard Java equality method.
-This is important to implement because Spark will need to test your Partitioner object against other instances of itself when it decides whether two of your RDDs are partitioned the same way!
+This is important to implement because `Spark will need to test your Partitioner object against other instances of itself when it decides whether two of your RDDs are partitioned the same way!`

 `One gotcha is that if you rely on Java’s hashCode() method in your algorithm, it can return negative numbers`.
 You need to be careful to ensure that getPartition() always returns a nonnegative result.